 The Concentrated Animal Feeding Operations General Permit (PAG-12) was published as draft in 2012.
 Seven commentators provided comments.
-These comments were evaluated and final PAG-12 will be published prior to the March 31, 2013 expiration date.
+These comments were evaluated and final PAG-12 was published on March 23, 2013.

 Chapter 105 Regulation Revisions

 The EQB adopted the final-form rulemaking of the Chapter 105 Dam Safety and Waterway Management regulations which updates the existing fees and includes additional fees for activities performed by the Department at its meeting of October16, 2012 meeting.
 In addition, the final-form regulations were deemed approved by the House and Senate Committees on November 30, 2012 and IRRC on December 13, 2012.
 The final regulations were published in the Pennsylvania Bulletin on February, 16, 2013.
 The Department held two Webinars on the new fees; one for the Department and delegated county conservation districts February 14, 2013, and one for consultants and general public on February 22, 2013.
 As a result of the webinars a frequently asked questions (FAQ) document will be developed and updated as additional questions are answered.